-How to Choose Your Next Dog: The Evolution and Types of Dawgies
+How to Choose Your Next Dog Breed: The Evolution and Types of Dawgies

 Dogs are the magic this world thrives on.
 It is impossible to imagine a world without their furry paws and snouty licks.
 The day a pet comes into your life, you know it has changed forever; and for the better.
 Dogs and puppies light up our lives with their childlike innocence and playfulness.